 This is the perfect Monday morning pick-me-up.
 In addition to improving memory retention, rosemary has stimulating properties that fight physical exhaustion, headaches, and mental fatigue.
 Rosemary can also be used topically to relieve muscular aches and pains.

 Try peppermint when students are taking tests or quizzes.
-An energy booster, this scent invigorates the mind, promotes concentration, and stimulates clear thinking.
+An energy booster, this scent invigorates the mind, promotes concentration, and stimulates clear thinking while also helping to ward off headaches and illness.

-Another great way to incorporate a peaceful environment while schooling is to include a bit of classical music in the background.
+Another great way to incorporate an atmosphere of peace while schooling is to include a bit of classical music in the background.

 Whatever options you employ, just remember that an atmosphere of peace can make all the difference in a successful school day!